Ngā Hua / Outcomes

 The priorities for Lottery Community are projects, activities, resources or services that focus on:

 Individual Lottery Community Committees have their own Committee priorities.
-These can be found at the link below:
+These will be updated in due course.

 Individual Lottery Community fund priorities